The merger of satellites and mobile phones could be the next revolutionary technological breakthrough - ExBulletin

 Earlier this year, the Federal Communications Commission (FCC) issued a complex and extensive procedure proposing to merge satellite and cellular communications in a way that would allow smartphones to communicate via either cell towers or satellites.
 It has started.
 The procedure is innovative because it proposes to bring together what has been viewed as two disparate technologies and completely separate regulatory environments.

-Until the 1990s, it was like a freezer combined with an oven, a hunting license combined with a driver’s license.
-The initiative categorizes satellite communications using smartphones as a ‘complement’ to cellular service when cellular service is not available.
+Until the 1990s, it was like a freezer combined with an oven, or a hunting license combined with a driver’s license.
+This initiative classifies satellite communications using smartphones as a supplement to cellular service when cellular service is not available.
 However, I believe this is only the first step in merging these two important technologies.

 This is the result of dramatic changes in technology, economics and applications of both satellite and cellular communications.
 Over time, it opens up the possibility to redefine the way we think about our engagement in all online activities, from social media to phone calls, videos, browsing, emailing, online shopping, banking, voting, gaming and more.
 To understand why this is so difficult and important, we need to understand why cellular and satellite communications have been considered so different.

 Both satellite and cellular communication technologies have been around for decades, but were considered completely separate from each other.
 (Full disclosure: I am the author of a textbook on the history of mobile satellite communications.)
-Primarily due to the US space race with the Soviet Union and the role of satellite-based communications in America’s global military footprint, satellite communications are Entered military and commercial service.
-In the 1960s, it was primarily intended to link fixed satellite dishes thousands of miles apart.
+Primarily due to the US space race with the Soviet Union and the role of satellite-based communications in America’s global military footprint, satellite In the 1960s, communications were primarily aimed at linking fixed satellite dishes located thousands of miles apart.

 The technology consists of terminals on the ground that send and receive voice, data and video to and from satellites in orbit.
 His one type of satellite technology consists of large satellites in very high (22,000 miles high) orbits, which appear fixed in the sky.
 Another technology, on the other hand, uses small satellites in low orbit (200 to 500 miles high) where they appear to move across the sky.